77063code/aaliya-gallery/README.md

 WHAT TO DO
 1. Remove border and outline from the images
 2. Make some other font size and positioning changes on home page
-3. Change the display pictures where if portrait instead of stretching, just show the important part of the image
+3. Change the home page artwork pictures where instead of stretching, just show the important part of the image

 STEPS TO DO
+1. Added 2 new fields to the image model - s3locationmini and s3locationbig.
+These are for small square image for the homepage and a bigger image when the small image is clicked
+2. Uploaded the correct images to AWS S3 manually
+3. Added a popup with the larger image and a click event on all small image to display their corresponding bigger images
+4. Added navigation when viewing larger images to continue viewing larger images
+5. Deleted a lot of variable definitions from base.scss which were not being used anywhere